tsumarios/English-Idioms/README.md

 ### Credits

-These notes were written with ♥ by [Mario Raciti](https://marioraciti.ml) and this work will remain constantly updated.
+These notes have been written with ♥ by [Mario Raciti](https://marioraciti.ml) and this work will remain constantly updated.

 Some useful resources which have helped to find the meanings and translations of the above gathered idioms are: